 Individuals who have a family history of the disease are at higher risk for developing it themselves.
 People over the age of 40 are more likely to develop this eye condition than younger individuals.
 If you are nearsighted or farsighted, you are at greater risk.
 If you have high pressure in the eyes, you are at increased risk.
 Individuals with diabetes, migraines or circulatory problems, you may be at higher risk.
 Those who have had an injury to the eyes may have increased risk.
 Also, African Americans and those of Hispanic heritage are at greater risk.
 In addition, people with thin corneas or thin optic nerves are at greater risk for this eye disease.
 Your eye doctor can tell you if you have these issues.

-Sisselman Group offers a wide range of services at reasonable cost, including glaucoma testing to make it easy for you to schedule regular monitoring of this eye disease.
+Sisselman Medical Group offers a wide range of services at reasonable cost, including the glaucoma test to make it easy for you to schedule regular monitoring of this eye disease.
 Because this eye disease is not always easy to detect, we provide a number of testing methods.
 Your glaucoma test score range will indicate if there are changes in the eyes that are consistent with the disease.
 A number of treatments are available to delay progress of the condition.